Shape parameter

 that is neither a location parameter nor a scale parameter (nor a function of these, such as a rate parameter).
 Such a parameter must affect the shape of a distribution rather than simply shifting it (as a location parameter does) or stretching/shrinking it (as a scale parameter does).

-For example, "peakedness" refers to how round the main peak is.
+For example, refers to how round the main peak is.

 Probability density functions for selected distributions with mean 0 and variance 1.

 Estimation

 Many estimators measure location or scale; however, estimators for shape parameters also exist.
 Most simply, they can be estimated in terms of the higher moments, using the method of moments, as in the skewness (3rd moment) or kurtosis (4th moment), if the higher moments are defined and finite.
 Estimators of shape often involve higher-order statistics (non-linear functions of the data), as in the higher moments, but linear estimators also exist, such as the L-moments.
 Maximum likelihood estimation can also be used.